dimafarer/custom-bedrock-knowledge-bases-mcp-server-framework/README.md

-# MCP Bedrock Knowledge Base Server
+# MCP Bedrock Knowledge Base Server (Strands)

+> **Note:** This README is written for Amazon Q CLI version 1.14.1.
+Command syntax may differ in other versions.

-A minimal Model Context Protocol (MCP) server that connects to AWS Bedrock Knowledge Base for enhanced documentation queries.
+A minimal Model Context Protocol (MCP) server that connects to AWS Bedrock Knowledge Base for Strands-specific documentation queries.

+## ⚠️ Important: Tool and Server Naming

+This server provides:
+- **Server Name**: `bedrock-kb`
+- **Tool Name**: `query_strands_knowledge_base`

+**Critical**: If you're running multiple MCP servers, each MUST have unique server names and tool names to avoid conflicts in Q CLI.
+Simply pointing to different knowledge bases is NOT sufficient - the tool names must be different.

 ## Quick Setup